Here’s a little exercise with triplets and eighth-notes.

-The idea is to play this polyrhythm of 3 over 2, and 2 over 3, but keep swapping the rhythms between the hands.
+The idea is to play this polyrhythm of 3 over 2, and 2 over 3, but I want you to keep swapping the rhythms between the hands.
 If you’re tapping the rhythms on one surface, then the overall rhythmic sound will be the same when you switch hands.

-When you hear the polyrhythm as one sound you can learn it as that sound.
-You might try saying, ‘nice cup of tea’ to the rhythm.
+When you hear the polyrhythm as one sound (a composite rhythm) you can learn it as that sound.
+You might try saying something like, ‘nice cup of tea’ to the rhythm.
 If you’ve no idea what I’m on about there, sorry!
 Have a gander through the archives of Uncle YouTube; perhaps he’ll have something to say about that.

-Anyway, if you do know what I’m on about, then say, ‘right cup of tea, left cup of tea’, when you switch from the right to the left hand.
+Anyway, if you do know what I’m on about, then try saying, ‘right cup of tea, left cup of tea’, when you switch from the right to the left hand.